Official websites use .gov

 creditor

-One to whom the debtor owes money or who claims to be owed money by the debtor.
+A person to whom or business to which the debtor owes money or that claims to be owed money by the debtor.

 Return to Top